 One thing we didn’t love about Vivint is that you can’t just hop on their website, purchase the products, and install it yourself.
 You’ll first need to speak with a representative to find a “solution” that fits your home.
 But thankfully, we actually enjoyed chatting with a rep; they really knew the product, and they recommended devices that made sense for our situation.

-We then made an appointment for professional installation for the next morning, but keep in mind that Vivint offers same-day installs, too.
+We then made an appointment for professional installation for the next morning.
 The company typically waives the installation fee, but it could cost you up to $100.

 At any rate, a licensed Smart Home Pro will install your Vivint video doorbell to blend well with your home’s exterior and link to your greater Vivint system.
 Of course, given the choice, we prefer DIY security equipment.
 But we also see the benefits and peace of mind that come with professional installation.
 In our experience, Vivint has always done a great job at installing our equipment.